IATI/D-Portal/plated/README.md

 	plated/upgrade

 This will install or upgrade plated using npm.
-It must be done at least once for the other scripts to work and can be run later to get the latest version.
+It must be done at least once for the other scripts to work and can be run later to upgrade to the latest version.

 	plated/build